-First aiders and fire marshals that are responsible for ensuring the safety of staff have been appointed at Group Head Office as well as at the offices of Private Property.
+First aiders and fire marshals that are responsible for ensuring the safety of staff have been appointed at Group Head Office.
 General health and safety risks are also communicated to employees.

 The Group has a substance abuse policy to address and manage the potential impact that substance abuse may have on the individuals and Group's activities.
 Employees who may have a substance abuse problem are encouraged to undergo appropriate therapy.